CloudBoost/developers/en/gettingstarted/yourfirstapp.md

 ```
 </span>

-If you want to learn more about Queries, Check out the query section here.
+If you want to learn more about Queries, Check out the query section [here](?lang=en&category=query&subcategory=basicqueries).

-#####What's next?
-TODO : [Add a link to the next post]